Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Visualization Results

 \subsection{Comparison on Few-shot Font Generation}

-We provide complete visualizations for the experiment in Section 5.1.
-In addition to the main results, Figure~\ref{fig: supple_main1_all} offer a granular analysis of our architectural decisions.

-In Figure~\ref{fig: supple_main1_all}, we show the full qualitative comparisons of visual-only FFG models trained on Small and Large datasets, evaluated under both \textit{UFSC} and \textit{UFUC} protocols.
+We provide complete visualizations for the experiment in Section 4.3.
+In \cref{fig: supple_main1_all}, we show the full qualitative comparisons of visual-only FFG models trained on Small and Large datasets, evaluated under both \textit{UFSC} and \textit{UFUC} protocols.
 These results indicate that methods such as LF--Font, VQ-Font, DG-Font, CF-Font and Diff-Font often fail to preserve structural fidelity in intricate fonts.
 IF-Font tends to produce incomplete characters, while Font-Diffuser generates with inaccurate stroke widths.
-In contrast, GAR-Font($I_8$,+NFA+SE) achieves the best style fidelity while maintaining structural consistency, effectively capturing fine stroke details of the target fonts.
+In contrast, GAR-Font($I_8$,+NFA-$8$+SE) achieves the best style fidelity while maintaining structural consistency, effectively capturing fine stroke details of the target fonts.